Posted:

 How did you hear about Spreckley and why did you want to join?

 I was actually looking at the listings on PR Week and applying for jobs there.
-I did some background research and Spreckley looked like the kind of agency that I wanted to work for.
+I did some background research and Spreckley looked like the kind of PR agency that I wanted to work for.

 I knew that I wanted to work in technology PR as it’s such a fast-changing industry, where the next exciting story or launch is always just around the corner.
 It means that we’re always working with exciting new clients, and at the same time I’m always learning about new industries and pushing interesting stories to press.